aerni/laravel-sync/README.md

         'host' => '104.26.3.113',
         'port' => 1431,
         'root' => '/home/forge/statamic.com',
+        'read_only' => env('SYNC_PRODUCTION', true),
     ],

 ],
 ```

+The `read_only` option comes in handy if you want to prevent pushing to a remote from a certain environment, e.g. pushing to `production` from your local environment.

 ### Recipes
 Add any number of recipes with the paths you want to sync.
 Each recipe is an array of paths relative to your project's root.